Early Detection of Ovarian Cancer: Challenges, Hope, and the Path Forward

 This imaging test uses sound waves to create a picture of your ovaries and uterus.
 While it can sometimes spot ovarian abnormalities, it’s not reliable enough for routine screening in the general population.

 However, for women at high risk or those with concerning symptoms, a transvaginal ultrasound can provide valuable information.
 It can help identify the size and location of ovarian masses, though it can’t definitively determine if a mass is cancerous or benign.
+Unfortunately, only surgical procedures can give us that definitive diagnosis.

 Genetic Testing